 The risk and progression of osteoarthritis and osteoporosis depend in large part on diet and exercise.

 Sulfur is of central importance for the building of cartilage.
 Many reports suggest that we do not consume enough sulfur-containing amino acids in our daily diet.
-1 The body’s sulfur requirements increase with age while, at the same time, the absorption of sulfur-containing amino acids becomes less efficient.
-2

 The two amino acids, methionine and cysteine are good sulfur donors.
 Organic sulfur (MSM) is also a good option for nutritional supplementation.